 Your headlines should also include popular keywords in your headlines and make them unique.

-Next you will need to write your ad description.
+Next, you will need to write your ad description.
 Description 1 will always show while Description 2 may or may not show.
 Use credentials in your Google Ads for Physical Therapists ads if you have them, it gives users a larger incentive to trust your brand.
-For example, “3,00 Happy Patients”.
-This is a form of social proof and can be validating for potential clients.
+For example, “300 Happy Patients” is a form of social proof and can be validated for potential clients.

 You will be shown a preview of what your Google Ads for Physical Therapists will look like on a desktop and mobile device.
 You will also see your ad extensions in these previews.